 Step 2: Launch iBoysoft NTFS for Mac and insert the external Windows NTFS volume on Mac.

-Step 3: Write to external Windows NTFS volume after getting notified that the drive has been mounted successfully.
+Step 3: Write to external Windows NTFS volume after getting notified that the drive has been mounted in read-write mode successfully.

-Bonus tips to read write to NTFS for free if NTFS-3G for macOS Big Sur/Catalina unavailable
+Bonus tips to read write to NTFS for free if NTFS-3G for macOS Monterey/Big Sur unavailable

-There're two bonus tips to help you read write NTFS in macOS Big Sur/Catalina for free.
+There're two bonus tips to help you read write NTFS in macOS Monterey or macOS Big Sur for free.

 Method 1: Reformat NTFS to exFAT.